 In March 2017, the FASB issued ASU 2017-07, Improving the Presentation of Net Periodic Pension Cost and Net Periodic Post-retirement Benefit Cost, to improve the presentation of net periodic pension and net periodic post-retirement benefit cost.
 This ASU requires companies to present the service cost component of net periodic benefit cost in the same income statement line item as other compensation costs arising from services rendered during the period.
 Only the service cost component will be eligible for capitalization in assets.
 Additionally, this ASU requires that companies present the other components of the net periodic benefit cost separately from the line item that includes the service cost and outside of any subtotal of income from operations, if one is presented.
-This ASU is effective for annual periods beginning after December 15, 2017 and early adoption is permitted.
-The amendments in this ASU are to be applied retrospectively for presentation in the income statement and prospectively for the capitalization requirements.
+This ASU is effective for annual periodis beginning after December 15, 2017 and early adoption is permitted.
+The amendments in this ASU are to be applied retrospectively for presentation in the income statement and prospectively for the capitalization of the service cost component of net periodic pension cost and net periodic post-retirement benefit in assets.
 A practical expedient allows the Company to use the amount disclosed in its pension and other post-retirement benefit plan note for the prior comparative periods as the estimation basis for applying the retrospective presentation requirements.
-The Company will adopt ASU 2017-07 on January 1, 2018 and will use the retrospective method for presentation of the service cost component and the other components of net periodic pension cost and net periodic post-retirement benefit cost in the income statement for our first quarter 2018 Form 10-Q. If the Company would have applied the provisions of this ASU for the years ended December 31, 2017, 2016 and 2015, operating income would have decreased by \$3.4 million, decreased by \$3.5 million and increased by \$0.4 million, respectively.
+The Company will adopt ASU 2017-07 on January 1, 2018 and will use the retrospective method for presentation of the service cost component and the other components of net periodic pension cost and net periodic postretirement benefit cost in the income statement for our first quarter 2018 Form 10-Q. If the Company would have applied the provisions of this ASU for the years ended December 31, 2017, 2016 and 2015, operating income would have decreased by \$3.4 million, decreased by \$3.5 million and increased by \$0.4 million, respectively.
 The Company does not capitalize costs in assets so there is no impact from that provision of ASU 2017-07.